Android App Development

 Declaring Protocol with associatedtype:

-Associated types are a powerful way of making protocols generic or opaque, but they can be a bit confusing at first.
 Let’s add a protocol called Vehicle.
 This protocol has an associatedtype called Type.
 Vehicle protocol that can store any type those items depend on whatever conforms to the protocol, but we can still use them inside the protocol and any extensions.

 Concrete types of the Protocol: